 Source: We Mean Business (2021)

 This company has extensive responsibility claims on its website.

 This company is a member of the Sustainable Agriculture Initiative (SAI) Platform, the main food industry initiative supporting the development of sustainable agriculture worldwide.
 Created by Nestle, Unilever and Danone in 2002, the SAI Platform is a non-profit organization to facilitate sharing, at precompetitive level, of knowledge and initiatives to support the development and implementation of sustainable agriculture practices involving the different stakeholders of the food chain.

-The 2015 Business Benchmark on Farm Animal Welfare (BBFAW) report ranks global food companies on how they are managing and reporting their farm animal welfare policies and practices.
-This company appeared in tier 4, "Making Progress on Implementation", with tier 1 being the best, and tier 6 the worst.
+The 2021 Business Benchmark on Farm Animal Welfare (BBFAW) report ranks global food companies on how they are managing and reporting their farm animal welfare policies and practices.
+This company appeared in tier 4, "Making progress on implementation", with tier 1 being the best, and tier 6 the worst.

-Products / BrandsArla Foods
+Products / BrandsArla Foods Mayer Australia (51% owned)

-Harmonie some products certified organic Butter
+Harmonie some products certified organic Butter & Margarine